dataders/synapse_studio_pain_point/README.md

 If I run the the below snippet from [example.ipynb](example.ipynb) inside of the Synapse Studio UI, I don't see a `synapse_studio_pain_point/` as a directory, nor does `config.json` show up as a file in the current directory.

+As someone who might be labeled with the the "developer" persona, it is hard for me to imagine adopting a product that does not have this functionality.

 ```python
 import os
 print(os.getcwd())